igorefremov/bowie-post-commit/README.md

 ##Disclaimer
 You will need a Mac with the **afplay** command for this hook to work (the man page is dated February 13th, 2007, so any recent Mac with recent software will work).

+##License
+This project is licensed under the MIT license (more details in LICENSE), so you can do whatever you want with it.